 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Basciano include Bassa, Basso, Bassi, Bassoli, Basta, Bassolino and many more.

 Early Notables of the Basciano family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Basciano Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Basciano Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Basciano family to the New World and Oceana
+Migration of the Basciano family

 Early North American immigration records have revealed a number of people bearing the name Basciano or a variant listed above: Antonio Basso, who arrived in Philadelphia, Pennsylvania in 1875, and B.B.
 Basso, who arrived in Baltimore, Maryland in 1823 at the age of 24.